Occupational Endorsement Certificate in Nondestructive Testing Technology

 |WELD A261||Ultrasonic Testing||4|

 |WELD A262||General Nondestructive Testing||3|

 |WELD A264||Radiographic Testing||4|

-A total of 19 credits is required for this OEC.
+A minimum of 19 credits is required for this OEC.

 Program Student Learning Outcomes